 What makes D'Amaro's appointment particularly interesting is his digital portfolio.
 He's been overseeing Disney's partnership with Epic Games to build a Disney universe inside Fortnite, a deal that signals how seriously Disney takes the intersection of physical and digital entertainment.
 It's exactly the kind of hybrid thinking the company needs as traditional media continues its uncomfortable evolution into streaming and interactive experiences.

-The succession drama started heating up when Disney confirmed Iger would name his replacement by early 2026.
+The succession drama started heating up back in October 2024 when Disney confirmed Iger would name his replacement by early 2026.
 D'Amaro emerged as the frontrunner alongside ESPN chairman Jimmy Pitaro and Disney Entertainment co-chair Dana Walden.
 All three represented different visions for Disney's future - sports, streaming, or experiences - making the choice a referendum on where Disney thinks its next decade of growth will come from.